 The only thing I dislike about warm months is that the mosquitoes come back in full force.
 If you live in an area where you don’t have them, consider yourself lucky.
 In my area, they are out day and night.

-Mosquitoes are not only annoying to our dogs and us, but they also carry disease.
-For dogs, the main disease caused by mosquitoes to worry about is heartworm.
-Left untreated, heartworm can be fatal, and it’s an expensive disease to treat.
-It’s better to prevent it.
+Mosquitoes are not only annoying to our dogs and us, but they also carry diseases.
+For dogs, the main disease transmitted by mosquitoes that we are concerned about is heartworm disease.
+When left untreated, heartworm disease can be fatal, and it’s an expensive disease to treat.
+It’s better and safer for your pet to prevent it in the first place.

-To prevent heartworm, have your Chihuahua checked for the disease (it’s a simple blood test).
+To prevent heartworm disease, have your Chihuahua routinely screened for the disease (it’s a simple blood test).
 If he doesn’t have it, you can put him on heartworm preventative medicine.
-You can get it from your vet, your local pet store, or Amazon.B
+You can get it from your vet, your local pet store, or Chewy.

 Another issue caused by mosquito bites is that your dog can scratch it until it bleeds or develops an infection.
 Let’s look at the dangers of mosquito bites and why preventing and treating mosquito bites in dogs is so important.

-This is a parasitic condition that is very serious for a dog.
+This is a parasitic condition that is very serious for dogs.
 The disease is spread by mosquitoes.
-When an infected dog is bitten, the blood the mosquito gets may contain heartworm offspring.
+When an infected dog is bitten, the blood the mosquito ingsts may contain heartworm offspring.
 So, when that same infected mosquito goes and bites another dog, that heartworm offspring passes through.